IROpany/like-button-plugin/README.md

 Log in to your WordPress admin dashboard.

-Follow these steps to display custom support buttons on your posts and fixed pages.
+Follow these steps to display count buttons on your posts pages.

-1. go to the edit screen of the post or fixed page.
-Paste the shortcode `[support_button]` anywhere you want.
+1. activate the plugin from the WordPress admin panel.
 2. apply additional CSS if necessary to customize the appearance.
-3. if you want to change the text output by pressing the button, edit the corresponding part of the JavaScript file.

-By following these steps, you can set up your custom support button and display it on your posts and fixed pages.
+By following these steps, you can set up your count button and display it on your post pages.

 ## License